dib-lab/2021-paper-ibd/manuscript.md

 For two of the four *Enterocloster* species, the top matching isolate sequence was the same (*Enterocloster clostridioformis* MSK.2.78).
 This points to overlap in the genomic sequences we identified as differentially abundant across these metapangenome graphs.
-Indeed, the average Jaccard similarity between the sequences that were increased in CD in the *Enterocloster* graphs was XXX, while the containment was XXX.
+Indeed, the average Jaccard similarity between the sequences that were increased in CD in the *Enterocloster* graphs was 0.53, while the average max containment was 0.74.
 Given that a Jaccard similarity of 0.1 is required to recover at least 80% of a genome via assembly graph query, which approximately corresponds to an average nucleotide identity of 93% (CITE: TESSA), and that species boundaries in GTDB are drawn at 95% average nucleotide identity [@doi:10.1093/nar/gkab776], the metapangenome graphs likely store genomic sequences associated with both the query genome species and closely related species.
 <!-- are marker genes more likely to overlap? -->
 However, the metapangenome graphs presented here, as well as the differentially abundant sequences, contain both common and distinct nucleotide sequences, suggesting that multiple closely related *Enterocloster* species/genomes are associated with CD.